anotheregostar/DNDTranscription/CraigBot_Instructions.md

 ## 📁 Preparing Files for Transcription

-1. Unzip the Craig `.zip` into a folder (e.g., `Session_2025-05-21`)
+1. Unzip the Craig `.zip` into a folder with this structure: `Campaign_Name YYYY-MM-DD` - (eg. "Candlekeep 2025-05-17")
-2. Rename each file to follow this format:
+2. Ensure that each file follows this format:
    ```
-   001-handle_0.flac
+   1-handle_0.flac
-   002-handle_0.flac
+   2-handle_0.flac
    ...
    ```
-   - Replace `handle` with the Discord username (or the config mapping key)
+   - The `handle` portion of the file name should match up with the player's Discord username (or the config mapping key)
-   - Keep numbers sequential
+   - Make sure that the numbers are sequential

 > 💡 Optional: Use the included `rename_files.py` to auto-rename if mapped in `config.json`.